MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/creating-an-Edge-extension/README.md

 the extension will work with Microsoft Edge:

 **manifest.json**
-- You'll need to add the `"author"` key.
+For the manifest.json file, you'll need to add the `"author"` key.
 This is required in Microsoft Edge.

-Once you've made these changes to your manifest file, you should have something similar to this:
+Once you've added the `"author"` key and updated the icons sizes, you should have something similar to this:
 ```json
 {
     "author": "My Name",